nickpowersys/CaaR/README.rst

 Motivation
 ==========

-This project is intended to accelerate analysis of timestamped data including thermostat operations at the device level and temperature data (indoor or outdoor) by putting them in an indexed form that is suitable for analysis in aggregated form and at the device level.
-It contains higher-level functions that support analysis of the data in various domains, further summarizing and helping to visualize the observations from a time series perspective easily.
-The ultimate intent is to support further analysis, either through forward or inverse modeling related to HVAC control, power systems or energy efficiency research.
+This project is intended to accelerate analysis of time-stamped data including thermostat operations at the device level and temperature data (indoor or outdoor).
+It does this by putting  observations into an indexed form that can be summarized in aggregated form and at the device level.
+It supports visualization in time series form.
+The ultimate intent is to support analysis related to HVAC control, power systems or energy efficiency research.

 Installation and How to Start Using
 ===================================